zipporahmutanu04/Aleph-hackathon/README.md

   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>
-Scaffold-OP is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) with minimal diffs, providing additional examples and link to Superchain Faucet.
+Scaffold-OP is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) with minimal diffs, providing additional examples and native support for Superchain testnets.

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.